-I have over 10 years of experience in the full lifecycle of digital innovation that spans: strategy, ideation, design, research, prototyping, to usability analysis.
-Before joining VASCO I spent time as a User Experience Analyst at Atom Bank during its early days as a startup, its fund raise of just under $175million, and successful first mobile app releases.
+Before joining OneSpan I spent time as a User Experience Analyst at Atom Bank during its early days as a startup, its fund raise of just under $175million, and successful first mobile app releases.
 In 2015 Atom was named 8th in the Fintech 100, lept to 6th in 2016, and also featured in Marketing Week's top 100 disruptive brands in 2016.
 At Atom I was part of a collaborative team scoping requirements, designing business processes and user interfaces, and delivering a mobile banking app on iOS and Android.
 Ours was a banking platform protected by mobile biometrics and developed on the Unity platform.

-Before that, I was a member of Digital Interaction research group at Newcastle University (now known as OpenLab).
-While at OpenLab I completed a PhD funded by a Microsoft Research PhD scholarship, and afterwards, worked as a postdoctoral Research Associate on the SiDE project within the Connected Home and Communities theme.
+Going back even further, I was a member of Digital Interaction research group at Newcastle University (now known as OpenLab).
+While there I completed a PhD funded by a Microsoft Research PhD scholarship, and afterwards, worked as a postdoctoral Research Associate on the SiDE project within the Connected Home and Communities theme.
 I also spent time at the Nokia Research Centre within the Trustworthy Communications and Identities group; also at Microsoft Research Cambridge in the Socio-Digital Systems group (now known as the Human Experience and Design group.